arnold@americantheaterfestival.com

 Before coming to the Playhouse and for more than a decade (1973-1984), Mr. Mittelman was Producing Director of the nationally acclaimed Whole Theatre Company, which he founded with other artists including Oscar-winner Olympia Dukakis.
 Mr. Mittelman had the pleasure of directing Ms. Dukakis in Brecht’s Mother Courage, Albee’s Who’s Afraid of Virginia Woolf and O’Neil’s The Touch of the Poet.
 He also directed Weiss’s Marat Sade and Pinter’s The Homecoming.
 The repertory of the Whole Theatre resident company emphasized classic American and Western European literature.
 Prior to the Whole Theatre he was a founder and director of the innovative New York Free Theatre where he created, for six years (1966-1972), original plays and musicals with relevant social themes; including racism and individual responsibility.
 He was also a co-producer of Shaw's Candida for CBS Television starring Blythe Danner.
 In 1984/5 he was lead producer and directed Alone Together at Broadway’s Music Box Theatre.
 He was also the sole producer of the Off-Broadway hit Visiting Mr. Green (1997/8) first starring Eli Wallach then Hal Linden which has received 300 productions all over the world and been translated in 27 languages.

 Mr. Mittelman attended the High School for the Performing Arts and graduated with honors from Brooklyn College.
 He received his M.F.A. from the N.Y.U.
 School of Arts, where he was the first recipient of the Vincent Sardi Scholarship-established by Mr. Sardi for Mr. Mittelman.
 Additionally, Mr. Mittelman has taught and been on the graduate faculty of Rutgers University, under a grant he received from the Rockefeller Foundation, developing a new doctoral program in Applied Arts.
 He has taught or lectured at numerous Colleges and Universities including New York University, Columbia and The New School for Social Research.
 He is the co-author of Theater Arts and Self Awareness, a compilation of pioneering techniques in the development of self-esteem, reading, math, and positive behavioral change in adolescents.
+He is a co-author of Enacting History: A Practical Guide to Teaching the Holocaust through Theater, published by Routledge Press.
 He also wrote under contract for Universal Studios.
 Mr. Mittelman has been a member of the League of American Theatres and Producers, Actors Equity, and the Society of Stage Directors and Choreographers.

 Mr. Mittelman has also headed many social service and educational projects: including the Youth Arts Development Program of Full Circle Associates of New York City, which worked with school systems and local community organizations using the arts as tools for personal, institutional and community development.
 He served as a consultant to the Montclair Board of Education, in New Jersey developing their gifted and talented program, assisted Montclair State College in designing expansion plans for the existing Fine and Performing Arts Department; was Executive Director of the Fort Lee Youth and Community Services, and the North Essex Development and Action Council which had centers of operation throughout Northern New Jersey, including youth service bureaus, art therapy and drug abuse prevention programs.
 He served as consultant to the Smithsonian Institute in its program using creative arts to enhance social awareness, combat drug abuse and prevent juvenile crime.